-- 2. For companies whose boards are legally required to have 50 percent of directors not elected by shareholders, the second criterion is not applicable. - 3.
-Generally, vote AGAINST the election or reelection of the non-independent member of the audit committee designated as chairman of that committee. - 4.
-For widely-held companies in Belgium, the Netherlands, and Switzerland, vote AGAINST the (re)election of non-independent members of the remuneration committee if their (re)election would lead to a non-independent majority on that committee. - 5.
-In Belgium, Denmark, Finland, France, Iceland, Luxembourg, the Netherlands, Norway, Spain, Sweden, and Switzerland, vote AGAINST the (re)election of executives who serve on the company's audit or remuneration committee.
+For companies whose boards are legally required to have 50 percent of directors not elected by shareholders, the second criterion is not applicable.

+- 4. Generally, vote AGAINST the (re)election of executives who serve on the company's audit or remuneration committee.
 Boston Partners may vote AGAINST if the disclosure is too poor to determine whether an executive serves or will serve on a committee.
 If a company does not have an audit or a remuneration committee, Boston Partners may consider that the entire board fulfills the role of a committee.
-In such case, Boston Partners may vote AGAINST the executives, including the CEO, up for election to the board. - 6.
+In such case, Boston Partners may vote AGAINST the executives, including the CEO, up for election to the board. - 5.
 Composition of Nominating Committee (Finland, Iceland, Sweden, and Norway) - a.
 Vote FOR proposals in Finland, Iceland, Norway, and Sweden to elect or appoint a nominating committee consisting mainly of non-board members. - b.
-Vote FOR shareholder proposals calling for disclosure of the names of the proposed candidates at the meeting, as well as the inclusion of a representative of minority shareholders in the committee. - c.
+Vote FOR shareholder proposals calling for disclosure of the names of the proposed candidates at the meeting, as well as the inclusion of a representative of minority shareholders in the committee.

+- c.
 Vote AGAINST proposals where the names of the candidates (in the case of an election) or the principles for the establishment of the committee have not been disclosed in a timely manner. - d.
 Vote AGAINST proposals in Sweden to elect or appoint such a committee if the company is on the MSCI-EAFE or local main index and the following conditions exist: - I. A member of the executive management would be a member of the committee; - II.
 More than one board member who is dependent on a major shareholder would be on the committee; or - III.
 The chair of the board would also be the chair of the committee. - e.
 In cases where the principles for the establishment of the nominating committee, rather than the election of the committee itself, are being voted on, vote AGAINST the adoption of the principles if any of the above conditions are met for the current committee, and there is no publicly available information indicating that this would no longer be the case for the new nominating committee.

-7. Election of Censors (France)
+Election of Censors (France)

-- a.
-For widely held companies, Boston Partners will generally vote AGAINST proposals seeking shareholder approval to elect a censor, to amend by-laws to authorize the appointment of censors, or to extend the maximum number of censors to the board. - b.
+Boston Partners will generally vote AGAINST proposals seeking shareholder approval to elect a censor, to amend by-laws to authorize the appointment of censors, or to extend the maximum number of censors to the board.

 Boston Partners will vote on a CASE-BY-CASE basis when the company provides assurance that the censor would serve on a short-term basis (maximum one year) with the intent to retain the nominee before his/her election as director.
 In this case, consideration shall also be given to the nominee's situation (notably overboarding or other factors of concern).

-c.
 Vote AGAINST any proposal to renew the term of a censor or to extend the statutory term of censors.